Click for main books page or individual series pages

 Contractor Jonathan Lambert plans never to set foot in Havenwood Church again, not after being shunned for something he didn’t do.
 Maybe he won’t attend any church again.

-But when his sister Tawny introduces him to Lenora Calderon, a beautiful young woman determined to turn the urban lot beside the church into a prayer garden–a woman who needs his help–he softens.
+But when his sister, Tawny, introduces him to Lenora Calderon, a beautiful young woman determined to turn the urban lot beside the church into a prayer garden–a woman who needs his help–he softens.
 After all, he started his career in landscaping, so why shouldn’t he take on this project?

 The project.
 Because his yes has nothing to do with the lovely, outgoing, broken young woman who’s behind the garden vision.
 Nor does it have anything to do with the older couple and young pastor whose kindnesses sneak past Jonny’s anger and touch his secret desire for restoration.